RapidRiverSoftware/rapidriversoftware.github.io/_careers/rails-elixir-developer.markdown

 - Strong front-end web development skills.
 Experience with React and related tools would be a plus, or a solid general understanding of JavaScript for web application development.
 - Experience in other (non-Ruby) back-end programming languages.
 Rust, Python, Scala (to name a few) appear in the stacks we contribute to, so experience in these would allow you to be more effective in your role.

-### Benefits

-- Remote-first culture: flexible working hours, near-total freedom to manage your own schedule.
-- Space in our Bangsar South office for use if working from home doesn't appeal to you.
-  - Parking and lunch provided if you do!
-- Competitive salary.
-- Medical insurance and dental/optical allowance.
-- Laptop (MacBook Pro) will be supplied for carrying out work duties.